Senators dominate Red Wings, eye wild-card spot after 2-game sweep of Detroit | CBC Sports

 Tim Stützle leads the way for Ottawa with 1st-period penalty shot goal, adds 2 assists

-With a 6-1 win Tuesday night, the Ottawa Senators swept their two-game series against the Detroit Red Wings — and started a new rivalry.
+The two wins allowed the Senators (30-26-4) to stay in the hunt for a wild-card berth in the highly contested Eastern Conference.
+There are six teams, including the Senators and Red Wings (28-24-8), all vying for a final playoff spot.

+Coming into the games Ottawa trailed Detroit by four points but rose to the challenge and showed they're ready to make a push.

 Tim Stützle led the way with a goal — scored on a first-period penalty shot — and two assists.
-Austin Watson had a pair of goals, while Claude Giroux, Alex DeBrincat and Brady Tkachuk also scored.
+Austin Watson had a pair of goals, while Claude Giroux and Alex DeBrincat also scored.

 Mads Sogaard picked up his fourth NHL victory stopping 16 shots.